fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     The preceding code generates the following output:
 ![](./images/B16062_02_28.jpg)

-Figure 2.28: Word cloud representation of the first 10 articles

 So, in this exercise, we learned what word clouds are and how to generate word clouds with Python\'s `wordcloud` library and